 In the 2011 Eastern Wisconsin Conference Meet at Kewaskum Greenwood displayed her versatility by finishing 2nd in the 400m dash, 1st in the 800m run, anchored the Two Rivers 4x4 to a second place finish, and placing first in the TJ event.

-In third grade Molly began running in elementary school cross country meets.
+In elementary school Molly began running in elementary school cross country meets.
 At that time she wrote a note to her parents that included her goals for the future.
 Her running goal was to be an Olympic Runner.

 Hello everyone.
 I would like to thank you all for attending and celebrating my commitment to The University of North Dakota Fighting Sioux.
 Of the many offers I received, North Dakota is the best fit.
 UND's outstanding Education Program and the move from D2 to D1 have afforded a great opportunity in the track and field program.